Hackdata2024/8-mhc/README.md

   - ### Moody Bot

-  Through this user can ask or share their feelings to the bot and get desired answer
+  Through this user can ask or share their feelings to the bot and get desired answer.

   ![image](https://storage.googleapis.com/project-hackdata/Moody-Bot.png)

-  - Blog Published by user

 ---
 ## MidHarmony Team: